dipongkor/PlagiarismChecker/Paper/paper.md

 ---
-title: 'A tool for Plagiarism Detection in Students’ Assignments and Reports'
+title: 'AcPgChecker: A tool for Plagiarism Detection in Students’ Assignments and Reports'
 tags:
   - C#
   - WPF